Table of Contents

 Japan is one of my favorite countries in the world.
 It has a climate, a culture, and a history all its own, so be prepared for a truly unique and memorable experience.

-Most travelers to Japan do a variety of activities, so it’s important to pack smart and to avoid taking anything you don’t need or forgetting anything you do!
+Most travelers to Japan do a variety of activities and the cultural etiquette is unique, so it’s important to pack smart and avoid taking anything you don’t need!

-Below you’ll find the top 17 items, what to wear in Japan, what NOT to bring, and I also include FAQs to help you understand the cultural dos and don’ts.
-Plus I have a bonuse guide to the custom of gift-giving which may be unfamiliar to new travelers to Japan.
+Below you’ll find what to wear in Japan, what NOT to bring, and FAQs to help you understand the local dos and don’ts.
+Plus, I have a bonus guide to the custom of gift-giving which may be unfamiliar to new travelers to Japan.

 See our product selection criteria and guidelines here.